Philosophy In The Wild

 About the Organizers

-Maja is a graduate student at the University of Pennsylvania.
-She works primarily on the history and metaphysics of science, especially biology.
+Maja is a PhD candidate at the University of Pennsylvania.
+She works primarily on historical and contemporary metaphysics of science, especially biology.

 Mike Gadomski